mhtess/elephants/models/elephants-coord-simulations.md

 group predication strength.

 ![](elephants-coord-simulations_files/figure-gfm/case2.group.predication-1.png)<!-- -->

-We see that depending on the relative strengths of group predication and the cost of movement, the shape of the trend differs.
+We see that depending on the relative strength of group predication, the shape of the trend differs.
 When group predication is relatively weak, we see a monotonically increasing judgement of mutual exclusivity as coordination moves from NP- to S-.
-When group predication is relatively strong, we see a V-pattern where NP
-\> PP \< VP \< S.
+When group predication is relatively strong, we see a V-pattern where NP \> PP \< VP \< S.

 Next, let’s vary `alpha`.